 The asset and fund management industry has grown signifcantly in the last decade, with surveys indicating about 65 percent growth since 2007, to over USD 80 trillion in assets under management worldwide.

 As its importance to the world financial system – linking those with money to invest with enterprises and activities that require funding – is increasingly recognized, so both the industry and the regulators that police the sector become more prominent.

 The industry and regulators are coming under pressure from a range of “external” voices – demanding investors and consumer groups, clamoring political and economic needs, changing priorities and hopes of civil society, an increasingly noisy press, the explosion in social media and the rapid growth of new technologies.

 This sea of voices is directly influencing the regulatory agenda and increasing expectations on the industry.
 A fundamental rethink of firms’ mindset and investment offerings is required.

 A new era of business reinvention is dawning.
 Organizations are facing an unprecedented convergence of technological, social and regulatory forces.
-As artificial intelligence, automation, Internet of Things, blockchain and 5G become pervasive, their combined impact will reshape standard business architectures.
+As artificial intelligence (AI), automation, Internet of Things (IoT), blockchain and 5G become pervasive, their combined impact will reshape standard business architectures.
 The “outside-in” digital transformation of the past decade is giving way to the “inside-out” potential of data exploited with these exponential technologies.

 Knowledge workers today have a rich portfolio of team collaboration tools to help them get their jobs done, starting with email and encompassing texting, file sharing, online chat and message boards, social media and video conferencing.
 Yet collaboration across these tools can be a frustrating experience, due to the complexity of the technology and lack of integration.
 The good news: the application of emerging technologies and artificial intelligence (AI) enables more people to connect when and how they need to.
 And that makes for more productive teams.